The first set of two three-month mortgage payment breaks ended at the end of October 2020.

-All mortgage lenders are going to be introducing a three-month mortgage payment holiday for borrowers affected by coronavirus.
-That is the headline promise.
+All mortgage lenders will provide a three-month mortgage payment holiday for borrowers whose household finances are affected by coronavirus.

-- show the lender any emails from your employer about reduced hours or being laid off;
+- show the lender any emails from your employer about reduced hours, being furloughed or being made redundant;

-- explain if you are self-isolating or if your child’s school is closed;
+- explain if your child’s school is closed;

 - if you are self-employed, just give a short statement about how your business has been affected.